What Is Overmolding. Insert Molding, Two Shot Molding And Co Injection Molding

 • Step 1: The base part or substrate is placed into the mold.
 For example, the screw referring to the above picture

-• Step 2: Subsequent materials ( Usually thermoplastic or rubber) is injected into the mold which already has the substrate placed
+• Step 2: Subsequent materials ( Usually thermoplastic or rubber) are injected into the mold which already has the substrate placed

 • Step 3: Substrate and subsequent bonds with each other and we get a single over-molded part after cooling.